About

 NBC News Studios is a full-service production company inside NBC.
 Our specialty is documentary storytelling, but we dabble in scripted, too.
 We partner with premier filmmakers and leverage the assets of our esteemed news organization to bring stories to the screen, including eight decades of television and radio archive, a global network of journalists, a world-class investigative team, and rich trove of editorial IP.
 Our team has decades of experience in documentary film and television and has been honored with multiple Emmy, Peabody and DuPont awards.

-Recent work includes, Every Body (Tribeca Film Festival/Focus Features) directed by Julie Cohen, Leguizamo Does America (MSNBC), The Disappearance of Shere Hite (Sundance) directed by Nicole Newnham and co-produced with This Machine; Diamond Hands: The Legend of Wall Street Bets (SXSW) from Drea Cooper and Zackary Canepari; the scripted mini-series The Thing About Pam (NBC) starring Renée Zellweger and produced with Blumhouse Productions and Big Picture Co; Upcoming projects include collaborations with directors Errol Morris and Dawn Porter.
+Recent work includes, The Sing Sing Chronicles with director Dawn Porter (DOC NYC, MSNBC), Separated (Venice International Film Festival, Telluride Film Festival) directed by Errol Morris, The Debutantes (Tribeca Film Festival) directed by Contessa Gayles, Every Body (Tribeca Film Festival/Focus Features) directed by Julie Cohen, Leguizamo Does America season two (MSNBC), The Disappearance of Shere Hite (Sundance/IFC) directed by Nicole Newnham and co-produced with This Machine; the scripted mini-series The Thing About Pam (NBC) starring Renée Zellweger and produced with Blumhouse Productions and Big Picture Co.
+Upcoming projects include collaborations with Netflix and director Chris Smith, the BBC, and director Nicole Newnham.

 Work